-Fellowship applicants will be selected for the December 16, 2019 cohort based on information provided to AAMT via the AAMT Fellowship Application Form and the RF-PTCAS application.
+Fellowship applicants will be selected for the March 1, 2023 cohort based on information provided to AAMT via the AAMT Fellowship Application Form.
 Admission will be primarily based on relevant clinical experience and the completion of specialty training or certifications in the areas of orthopaedic physical therapy and/or manual therapy.
-The deadline for applications for the 2019 AAMT Fellowship cohort is September 1, 2019.
-However, we begin awarding placements in the AAMT Fellowship after August 1, 2019, so earlier applications have a greater chance of acceptance due to “rolling” admissions.
+The deadline for applications for the 2023 AAMT Fellowship cohort is October 1, 2022.
+However, we begin awarding placements in the AAMT Fellowship after August 1st, so earlier applications have a greater chance of acceptance due to “rolling” admissions.

 AAMT may decide to contact you via email or phone during the application process on a case-by-case basis.
-If selected for the AAMT Fellowship program, you will receive an acceptance letter via email within 10 days of submitting your AAMT Fellowship Application Form and RF-PTCAS application.
-In addition, the final status of your application will be posted to RF-PTCAS.
+If selected for the AAMT Fellowship program, you will receive an acceptance letter via email within 7 days of submitting your AAMT Fellowship Application Form.

 All applicants must meet the following requirements prior to being admitted into the AAMT fellowship program: